sir-rave-alot/it-lab/README.md

 Raphael Andonie, HSLU 2019 (See License)
 <raphael.andonie@hslu.ch>

+# Disclaimer
+NO WARRANTY.
+THE USER IS RESPONSIBLE FOR ANY DAMAGE.

+This project is far from perfect.
+It has been created for a very specifc use and has been "haereklepft", as one says in bernese German.
+But maybe it inspirates YOU to build up such a system and share it with us!

 ## Description
 This repo consists of a collection of shell scripts which should help to automate tedious tasks concerning the setup of a large number of Raspberry Pi.
 There is a Python frontend for better usage.
 Nevertheless this script is just calling the *.sh scripts, so it is also possible to do all with plain shell and without a python install.